kenethcinco/react-native-cincocrypt/README.md

 import Cincocrypt from 'react-native-cincocrypt';

-// TODO: What to do with the module? just include in the option; the startAt(Unicode) and the endAT(Unicode)
+// TODO: What to do with the module?
+// must include in the option; the startAt(Unicode) and the endAT(Unicode)
 ```
 ## Encryption Method
 ```
 CincoCrypt.encrypt({
             plaintext: 'input here',
             keyword: 'your key',
-            startAt: '32',
+            startAt: '0',
-            endAt: '126'
+            endAt: '100'
         },(response)=>{
         	//do here
    		}